johnsyweb/johnsyweb.github.io/_posts/2020-06-03-cardiac-arrest-survivor.markdown

 There were a few other things I want to share with you that my family and I have learned over the past few weeks.
 I hope you find them useful.

+### Learn CPR

+The survival rate for out-of-hospital sudden cardiac arrests is terrifyingly low.
+Effective CPR saved my life.
+Please learn how to do this properly: lock your elbows (don't bend them like actors do) and don't be afraid of cracking a rib or two, the casualty won't mind.
+Trust me!

 ### Know the location of your nearest defibrillator

 [There's an app for that](https://aedlocator.com.au/).
 If you don't have one in